 Students may begin work toward completion of the requirement at the beginning of their first term of law school.
-The public service requirement cannot be satisfied by hours for which the student also receives compensation, other monetary value, academic credit, or hours that are submitted to the Center for Law in Public Service for the Pro Bono Distinction.
+The public service requirement cannot be satisfied by hours for which the student also receives compensation, other monetary value, academic credit, or hours that are submitted for the Pro Bono Distinction.

 For more information, contact Rebecca Smith (Class of 2020), the Public Service Liaison

 Choosing a Public Service Activity